 There have been surveys.

-There was people there and waiting, and I pulled in and I had to I had to block in the road just so I could get in to unload this thing.
+I pulled in and I had to block in the road just so I could get in to unload this thing.

-And we we ran all weekend.
+And we ran all weekend.

-Uh we had trucks out all week running.
+We had trucks out all week running.

-You gotta, you're you're you are really shrewd.
+You are really shrewd.

-What with the this notion the economy is in bad shape and that people are fretting over gasoline prices is simply manufactured news.
+This notion the economy is in bad shape and that people are fretting over gasoline prices is simply manufactured news.

 I mean, you can't, you know, we all have to eat in this country.

-But I had somebody ask me the other day, Rush, let me ask you a question.
+I had somebody ask me the other day, Rush, let me ask you a question.

-He said, Well, why doesn't big oil look at it that way?
+He said, well, why doesn't big oil look at it that way?

 People have to drive to get to the grocery store to eat.

-Uh and and uh people do need gasoline, and that's why they're driving.
+And people do need gasoline, and that's why they're driving.

 I don't go over there much, but sometimes I have to to get to the airport.

-And I once saw you get stopped sometime when I'm coming in late from a flight getting home uh the midnight or one o'clock, that seems to be when these things are moving, and nobody's on it.
+And I once saw you get stopped sometime when I'm coming in late from a flight getting home at midnight or one o'clock.

-Well, wait, no, that's the freight trains.
+Wait, no, that's the freight trains.

 Take it back.